Dandandan-mo/Part-A-Docs/README.md

 Above are the basic features of the sticker shop application.
 If we have enough time, (some of) the following features might be implemented:

 * Customers are able to register and login to view their order history
-* Customers are able to post comments on the products they purchased as feedback for shop owners and references for potential customers who are interested in the same product.

 ### Target audience